 Vent & combustion air pipes may terminate vertically through a roof, or horizontally through an outside wall.
-The combustion air intake and vent pipe terminations must be in the same atmospheric pressure zone.
-Vertical vent pipe terminations should be as shown in Figure 14.
+The combustion air intake and vent pipe can be terminated in two different pressure zones.
+The intake vent can terminate on one side of the building, while the flue vent can be terminated on another side of the building or through the roof.
+In addition, the combustion air intake can be terminated in a sufficiently ventilated attic.
+Vertical vent pipe terminations should be as shown in Figure 12.
 The penetration of pipes through the roof must be sealed water tight with proper flashing such as is used with a plastic plumbing vent.